Christopher Jones (Mayflower captain): Fate of the Mayflower

 Seemingly plausible but unconfirmed claims made by Rendel Harris of the University of Manchester in two books, The Last of the Mayflower (London, 1920) and The Finding of the Mayflower (London, 1920) that the Mayflowers timbers were reused in 1625 to build The Mayflower Barn and extend the farmhouse at Jordans Farm in Jordans, Buckinghamshire, have been found to be unreliable and have not stood up to scrutiny.
 The barn is built from the remains of a 17th-century ship, however it has not been proved that it is the Mayflower.

 400th anniversary

 The year 2020 marked the quatercentenary of the Pilgrim fathers' journey on the Mayflower.
 All plans to mark the occasion were unable to take place because of the COVID-19 pandemic.
-However, Christopher Jones' House at 21 King's Head Street, Harwich is now open to visitors from Easter to the end of October on Thursdays, Fridays, Saturdays and Sundays from 11am to 3pm.
-The house can also be visited at other times on request by contacting the curator, Andy Schooler, via the website of The Harwich Society.
-Also, in conjunction with the displays at the Christopher Jones House, there is a complementary Mayflower Exhibition in the nearby Harwich Town Museum.
+Christopher Jones' House at 21 King's Head Street, Harwich can still be viewed externally but will not be open to the public during 2026.
+There remain long term plans for the purchase of the house so that it can become a permanent museum celebrating the life of Christopher Jones of Harwich and his historic journey.